GiusyeAnastasia/project-site/Giusy.md

 *Q: which artworks of Michelangelo Buonarroti are located in the Basilica di San Lorenzo in Florence?*

+Here I used *Zero-shot Prompting*.
+This technique involves asking the model to perform a task without providing any examples.
+It relies on the model's pre-trained knowledge.

 <table style="text-align: center;">
   <thead>
     <tr>